 Based upon the above information, when should you or your client consider using a pooled disability trust, either self-settled or third party?
 Following are some instances where such consideration is merited:

 When there is no appropriate family member to serve as trustee.
 (Many practitioners in the field take the position that there should always be a professional trustee because family trustees invariably run into trouble.)

-When there is no parent or grandparent available to create a (d)(4)(A) trust (an option for individual self-settled trusts).
+When there is no parent or grandparent available to create a (d)(4)(A) trust (which is an option for individual self-settled trusts).